AIBC

 United States/Canadian Reciprocity

-An MRA is in place between the National Council of Architectural Registration Boards (NCARB) and the Canadian Architectural Licensing Authorities (CALA) for reciprocal registration of architects between many U.S. states and territories and all 11 Canadian jurisdictions.
-Learn more about the Canada/United States Mutual Recognition Agreement on the CALA website, including the list of participating U.S. State Licensing Boards.
+An MRA is in place between the National Council of Architectural Registration Boards (NCARB) and the Regulatory Organizations of Architecture in Canada (formerly Canadian Architectural Licensing Authorities – CALA) for reciprocal registration of architects between many U.S. states and territories and all 11 Canadian jurisdictions.
+Learn more about the Canada/United States Mutual Recognition Agreement on the ROAC website, including the list of participating U.S. State Licensing Boards.

 Please note that some U.S. jurisdictions have not signed this MRA; if your principal place of practice is a U.S. jurisdiction that is not on the list of signatories, you will not be eligible to apply to the AIBC under the terms of this agreement.